 Indirect Interactions – Technology

-As we develop into adult we are also going to have to interact with things like technology.
-Depending on when you grew up these devices will take different forms but the internalization process of the experience is still a very human one.
+As we develop from child into adult we are also going to have to interact with things like technology.
+Depending on when you grew up these devices will take on different forms but the internalization process of the experience is still a very human one.
 Here is another example to try to crystallize it.

 Nowadays the same might be said for a tablet and face time with friends or online gaming with friends but the patterns are still the same.